2026-Spring-PM/Team_14_demo_gui/README.md

 1. Seed Field
 - You can place down seeds
 - It can be grown and be selled
+- Each crop has a different price : 5 / 10 / 20
+- Each crop has a different selling price: 10 / 20 / 35
+- Each crop takes a different time to grow : 30 / 60 / 60

 2. Animal Field
 - You can place down Animals
 - Animals will protect you from the thieves
+- Each crop has a different price : 40 / 50 / 60
+- Each Animal has a different attack stat : 10 / 10 / 20
+- Each Animal has a different range : 1x1 / 2x2 / 1x1

 **(3-1) Shop**
 - Buy some seeds or animals from the Shop